About Our Mold Inspection Services

-Mill Creek Environmental is offering Mold Inspection Services for consultation and analysis of residential and commercial properties in the North Georgia and Greater Atlanta areas.
+Mill Creek Environmental (MCE) is offering Mold Inspection Services for consultation and analysis of residential and commercial properties in the North Georgia and Greater Atlanta areas.
 Air quality testing is imperative for the safety of your family members and employees, especially with the Georgia humidity in high moisture environments (bathrooms, basements, crawl spaces) that are prime mold growth areas for toxic mold spores.

 You can visually see mold growth.